 In the next article, I’ll try to give some tips to ensure you come back with pictures you will be proud of.

 These sharks are a common sight on the offshore reefs of the Egyptian Red Sea where they use to hang around the boats.
 From the months of October to March you are almost guaranteed to encounter them.

 Oceanic whitetips can be found at depth but they are more likely to be seen in the first 6 meters, a usual encounter during safety stops.

 Photographing these sharks is not complicated and you normally will have the chance to take more than a couple of shots.
 The most recurrent problems I see is overexposed backgrounds.
 Backscatter and blown-out shark bellies are also frequent issues.

 Balance the light

-In order to achieve a fast shooter speed, you may have to increase the ISO more than what you normally do.
+You may have to increase the ISO more than what you normally do.